August 16, 2017

 Upon receipt of the Deficiency Notices, Movants’ Counsel compared the alleged Deficiencies in the Deficiency Notices to the language contained in the Settlement Agreement and found that the Deficiency Notices contain additional language that is inapplicable to Pre-Effective Date Claims Packages.
 Specifically, the Deficiency Notices contradict, change, modify and amend the Settlement Agreement by requiring Pre-Effective Date Claims Packages to meet the exact BAP or Post Effective Date requirements.

 Another hurdle players must face is that in addition to needing a diagnosis which meets the settlement’s Post-Effective Date requirements, players who file Pre-Effective Date claims must have examining doctors compare cognitive decline with prior medical records.
 This was not a requirement stated or implied in the plain language of the settlement agreement.
 For those who had previously obtained dementia diagnoses, many of whom have been already acknowledged and approved by the NFL’s own 88 Plan or other disability determinations, this creates a substantial hurdle.
-According to the motion and supporting memorandum of law, at least one of these diagnoses was made by a Johns Hopkins trained board certified neurologist, who is also an MAF physician approved by NFL Counsel and Class Counsel.
-All rejected claims involved diagnosis by a board certified neurologist in accordance with the Pre-Effective Date terms of the settlement.
+According to the motion and supporting memorandum of law, at least one of these diagnoses was made by a Johns Hopkins trained board-certified neurologist, who is also a MAF physician approved by NFL Counsel and Class Counsel.
+All rejected claims involved diagnosis by a board-certified neurologist in accordance with the Pre-Effective Date terms of the settlement.

 Counsel for the players represented by the motion states that the Claims Administrator (whether purposely or inadvertently) has created a de facto amendment to the settlement which could disqualify a number of Class Members.